MartinDavidWaller/D70Box/README.md

 V1.4 of the PCB is now available that will fix the problem without the need to snip off pins.

+Some of the Arduino Pro Micro devices seem to be identifying themselves are Arduino LillyPad USB devices.
+If the one you have claims to be one of these then under Tools > Boards select the LillyPad device and not Arduino Leonardo.

 +--

 A problem has been reported building the code with the Arduino 1.5.6-r2 IDE.
 This manifests with an